folke/lazydev.nvim/README.md

 local defaults = {
   runtime = vim.env.VIMRUNTIME --[[@as string]],
   library = {}, ---@type lazydev.Library.spec[]
+  integrations = {
+    -- Fixes lspconfig's workspace management for LuaLS -- Only create a new workspace if the buffer is not part -- of an existing workspace or one of its libraries lspconfig = true,
     -- add the cmp source for completion of:
     -- `require "modname"`
     -- `---@module "modname"`
     cmp = true,
+    -- same, but for Coq
+    coq = false,
+  },
   ---@type boolean|(fun(root:string):boolean?)
   enabled = function(root_dir)
       return vim.g.lazydev_enabled == nil and true or vim.g.lazydev_enabled
   end,
 }
 ```

+## 🚀 Usage

+Just install the plugin and start editing your Lua files.

+If you don't use [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig),
+then you can use `require('lazydev').find_workspace(buf?)` to check if the buffer
+is part of an existing workspace or its libraries.

+The `:LazyDev` command:

+- `:LazyDev` or `:LazyDev debug` will show a notification with the **lazydev**
+  settings for the current buffer.
+- `:LazyDev lsp`: will show a notification with the settings for
+  **any** attached LSP servers.
+Not limited to **LuaLS**.